horizon-eda/horizon-deb/README.md

 # Horizon EDA packages for Ubuntu and Debian

-To make Horizon EDA easier to install on Debian and Ubuntu, this repository uses Actions to build Debian packages and publish them on Bintray.
+To make Horizon EDA easier to install on Debian and Ubuntu, this repository uses Actions to build Debian packages and publish them on packagecloud.io.

 See [the installation instructions](https://horizon-eda.readthedocs.io/en/latest/installation.html#debian-ubuntu) for how to install it.